 Related: How to Become a Freelance Writer

 It’s normal to feel a little hesitant about making a career shift in any field.
 Learn from what new copyeditors are asking to determine if you truly want to become a copyeditor.

 In short, copyediting is not difficult for the right person.
 However, it does take time and dedication to do the job right.
 Clients will want to be reassured that what they are paying you will be worth the investment.
 Therefore, you need to be serious about taking on this role so that you can complete projects successfully.

 Related: Easy Summer Jobs to Earn Extra Money

 It depends on the client you have, but typically a copyediting position can be done from home.
 You can start your own business and decide to only work for clients remotely.
 When applying for positions within companies, ensure you read the location requirements to see if you would be allowed to work from home.

 How long does it take to learn to copyedit?

 It doesn’t have to take long at all, especially if you have chosen a niche to work within.
 Having a niche will help speed up your learning process as you gain an understanding of the terminology used and how to appropriately apply that in the copy.
 If you already have a strong handle on the English language including grammar, spelling, and syntax, you are more likely to learn copyediting at a faster pace.

 Although not required, a copyediting certificate can boost your credibility when applying for jobs.
 A certificate shows you are dedicated and that you spent time sharpening the skills needed to be successful in copyediting.

-Brie Greenhalgh with The Editing Academy created a copyediting course that will teach you more than just finding grammar and punctuation errors.
+Phon Baillie with Edit Republic created a copyediting course that will teach you more than just finding grammar and punctuation errors.
 If you complete the full course, you are eligible to print out your certificate.